-The 2012-13 Cardinals repeated as Landmark champions and won their first game in the NCAA playoffs.
-The team bolted to a 14-0 record and later won 13 straight to finish 27-2 and complete its finest season ever.
-In Berry’s final year, CUA went 22-6 and won the ECAC South Region Championship.
+The 2012-13 Cards repeated as Landmark champions and won their first game in the NCAA playoffs.
+The team bolted to a 14-0 record and later won 13 straight to finish 27-2.
+It is the greatest season in program history.

 Berry started working with the women as a manager in 2004 while still in grade school.
 He became a student assistant coach under Donohue during his freshman year (2010-11).